Orthopedic Fellowships | AO Orthopedic Trauma Fellowship

 The use of advanced technology and instrumentation.

-Activities that foster the development of skills in teaching as well as laboratory and clinical research related to orthopaedic trauma.
+Activities that foster the development of skills in teaching as well as laboratory and clinical research related to orthopedic trauma.

-Ethical, economic, and legal issues as they pertain to orthopaedic trauma care.
+Ethical, economic, and legal issues as they pertain to orthopedic trauma care.

-Furthermore, it is expected that individuals completing fellowship training in orthopaedic trauma care will be able to:
+Furthermore, it is expected that individuals completing fellowship training in orthopedic trauma care will be able to:

-Organize and administer an orthopaedic trauma service, and coordinate the activities of the service with other administrative units.
+Organize and administer an orthopedic trauma service, and coordinate the activities of the service with other administrative units.

-Establish policies and procedures for the management of orthopaedic trauma patients.
+Establish policies and procedures for the management of orthopedic trauma patients.

 Appoint, train, and supervise specialized personnel.

-Teach the specialized body of knowledge required for the comprehensive management of the orthopaedic trauma patients.
+Teach the specialized body of knowledge required for the comprehensive management of the orthopedic trauma patients.

-Develop and pursue research in various areas of orthopaedic trauma care.
+Develop and pursue research in various areas of orthopedic trauma care.

 The orthopedic trauma fellow is expected to spend his/her time in research 1 day per week and the other days split between the operating room and clinics.
 Call will be, on average, one weekday per week and every 5th weekend.
 The fellow will be on call with an orthopedic trauma attending.
 Each fellow will have four weeks of vacation.